-When the council receive complaints regarding dogs and/or owners, information provided may be stored.
-This may include social media postings, photographs and personal details.
+- when the council receive complaints regarding dogs and/or owners, information provided may be stored, including social media postings, photographs and personal details

-The council may share information with other local authorities and other partners to support the delivery of our statutory functions.
-Any information sharing is managed in accordance with relevant privacy and data protection legislation.
+- we may share information with other local authorities and other partners to support the delivery of our statutory functions

-We will share information with our contractor to assist in facilitating the provision of the kennelling of stray dogs.
-This will include sharing details of finders and owners with our contractor to allow dogs to be re-united with their owners.
+- we will share information with our contractor to assist in facilitating the provision of the kennelling of stray dogs, including details of finders and owners with our contractor to allow dogs to be re-united with their owners

-The council receives and shares information from partners and other authorities relating to the dog warden service.
-These organisations include Sussex Police and the RSPCA.
-Any information shared is managed in accordance with relevant data protection legislation.
-Disclosures of personal data to law enforcement agencies are permitted by data protection legislation for the prevention or detection of crime, or the apprehension or prosecution of offenders.
-Each request for information will be considered on a case by case basis to ensure the request is carried out in accordance with guidance and statute.
+- we receive and share information from partners, including Sussex Police and the RSPCA, and other authorities relating to the dog warden service - disclosures of personal data to law enforcement agencies are permitted by data protection legislation for the prevention or detection of crime, or the apprehension or prosecution of offenders

 The council has a statutory duty to maintain a stray dog register which must include the name and address of any person upon which Notices have been served, name and address of new dog owners where a dog is re-homed and the name and address of owners that claim their dog after it has strayed.

 Where it is possible information will be provided to you in email format.
 Otherwise we will use standard post.
 If we need to contact you urgently we will telephone you.